okkkko/react-puzzle-game/README.md

 A customizable N-puzzle game built with React and TypeScript.

 The goal is to arrange the tiles in ascending order, leaving the empty space in the bottom-right corner.
-To play, click on a tile in the same row or column as the empty space to move it, shifting all tiles in between.
+Click on a tile in the same row or column as the empty space to move it, shifting all tiles in between.
 Use the "Shuffle" button to randomize the tiles.

 ## Configuration